 MOTI takes Medicare and all PPO insurances, most with in network benefits.
 For those insurers for which we are out of network, MOTI can provide a super-bill to send to your insurance for your reimbursement.

-When you schedule an initial Physical Therapy appointment at MOTI (and you wish to bill your treatments through your insurance) our administrators will work to verify your insurance benefits.
+When you schedule an initial Physical Therapy appointment at MOTI (and you wish to bill your treatments through your insurance), please provide your insurance plan information.
 Here are explanations of three important insurance terms that represent the portion of the medical bill that you are responsible for.

 Deductible – A deductible is usually a fix dollar amount that you have to pay out of your own pocket before the insurance will cover the remaining eligible expenses.
 Depending on the insurance plan, the deductible can range from $0 all the way up to thousands of dollars.
 It can also be paid per sickness/injury (per condition) or per certificate period.

 Coinsurance – Coinsurance is usually a percentage, and represents the percentage cost that you will need to pay and the insurance plan will pay towards your eligible medical expenses.
 Some common coinsurance examples include: 80/20, 90/10 and 50/50 – so if you have 80/20 coinsurance on your insurance plan, it means that the insurance company will cover 80% of your medical cost and you are responsible for paying the other 20% yourself.
 A deductible is commonly use together with coinsurance.
 In this case you would pay the deductible amount first and after you would have the left over coinsurance amount.

 Copay (copayment) – Copays are similar to deductibles, in that it is usually a fixed amount of money you have to pay each time you need to use your insurance plan.
 Unlike deductibles, copays tend to be smaller dollar amounts and are applied on a per visit basis so that that you would have to pay it each visit.
 At MOTI, your copay will be collected prior to every session.